estreetworkshop/ubuntu-rss-status/README.md

 Run the following command to get the required software to run ubuntu-rss-status

-`apt-get install apache2 php5 update-notifier-common`
+`apt-get install apache2 php5 update-notifier-common git`

 This has been tested on Ubuntu 12.04 and 14.04 and on Raspberry Pi Wheezy